 The autopsy showed that Sharron was beaten around her head.
 She had several bruises on her face and two fractures on her jaw, on both sides of her mouth.
 Her nose was broken and there was a hole in one cheek probably caused by a tooth that was loosened during the struggle.

 We would like to know whether any scrapings were found underneath her fingernails.
 Any semen collected from the rape?
-If well preserved, we should have it examined for DNA.
-Is familial DNA allowed in Canada?
+If well preserved, it should be examined for DNA.

 From the articles we know that Sharron’s last known meal was stew and despite the fact that she did not like it, she ate some of it.
 During an autopsy, stew should then have been her last meal.
-If anything else was found that she did not eat at home that day, we would have more leads to find out where she could have been held captive.
-We would have to check the digestive track but for that, we need the autopsy report.
-Most importantly, did the medical examiner at that time look at her digestive track?
+If anything else was found that she did not eat at home that day, we would have more leads to find out where she could have been before she was killed.

 If any biological materials were found, we’d like to see them tested for familial and mitochondrial DNA.
 Was Sharron’s whole body swapped for biological materials?
 Were there any bite marks?